pagealexandre/pagealexandre.github.io/_posts/2017-10-29-simple-factory.md

 print(instance.screenSize) // 4.7

 {% endhighlight %}

+## Singeton vs static Factory

+After having writing this article I realize how **wrong** it is to use singleton for a factory.
+Directly calling a static function allow to save memory (no singleton instantiated), writing less code and is a lot less verbose : ```iPhoneFactory.produceIphone(type: .iPhone8)``` compared to ```iPhoneFactory.sharedInstance.produceIphone(type: .iPhone8)```.

+To conclude, basically a factory is a wrapper which instantiate multiple different objects based on parameters, here, an enum.

 <!-- To recap basically the Factory is a wrapper which allow to instantiante different class type based on parameters, here, an enum. -->